jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 -----------------
 JFreeChart has the following dependencies:

-(a)  JRE/JDK 1.6.0 or higher - note that the previous release of JFreeChart worked with JRE/JDK 1.4.2 or later.
-With a bit of hacking, it may be possible to get JFreeChart working on these older versions, but we are no longer supporting it.
+(a)  JRE/JDK 1.6.0 or higher.
+Note that JRE/JDK 1.8 is required to use the new JavaFX support (and you will need to rebuild the library using the ant/build-fx.xml script).

 (b)  JCommon - version 1.0.0 or later.
 The runtime jar file (version 1.0.22) is included in the JFreeChart distribution.
 You can obtain the complete